takenet/deckard/README.md

 [![Slack](https://img.shields.io/badge/slack-Gophers_%28Deckard%29-blue?logo=slack&link=https://gophers.slack.com/archives/C05E1TMS1FY)](https://gophers.slack.com/archives/C05E1TMS1FY)

 Deckard is a priority queue system inspired by projects such as Google Cloud PubSub, Nats, Kafka, and others.
 Its main distinction lies in its ability to associate a priority score with each message and have a queue that can be optionally cyclic.
-This means that messages can be delivered again after a user-managed time.
-Additionally, Deckard implements a locking mechanism to prevent message processing for a specified duration, all built using GoLang and gRPC to be as scalable as possible.
+This means that messages can be delivered again after a user-managed time, allowing throughput configuration and many other features, all built using GoLang and gRPC to be as scalable as possible.

 ![deckard](docs/deckard_cartoon.webp)